JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 <img width="778" alt="Screenshot 2025-05-30 at 3 37 13 PM" src="https://github.com/user-attachments/assets/3868438d-622c-4758-b3c2-8585ca772259" />

+> ## Exercise: Filter out the Mutect2 calls with `bcftools filter`
-Typically, we want to filter somatic variants to reduce false positives.
+> Typically, we want to filter somatic variants to reduce false positives.
 The FILTER column indicates the relevant filters for a given variant call.
 Before filtering, this field is blank or contains just a period (“.”).
 In the earlier filtering step, Mutect2 “soft-filtered” the calls.
 That is, it filled in the FILTER column for us, but did not yet remove the calls.
 Sometimes it’s helpful to inspect these flagged calls to debug some downstream issue.
 To “hard filter”, we want to only keep calls with a PASS in the FILTER column.

-> **Exercise**: Filter out the Mutect2 calls with `bcftools filter`
+>
 >> ## Solution
->>
 >> ```
->> bcftools filter -i "FILTER='PASS'" -o ${out_vcf} ${in_vcf}
+>> bcftools filter -i "FILTER='PASS'" \
+>> -o ~/workspace/output/COLO-829_2B--COLO-829_829BL_1B.mutect2.pass.vcf \
+>> ~/workspace/output/COLO-829_2B--COLO-829_829BL_1B.mutect2.vcf
 >> ```
 > {: .solution}
 {: .challenge}